 Like the original model, Clio R3T is only available as a five-door version.
 Although this change has no impact on the stages, it does however facilitate the work of the technical teams during service periods.
 Access to the rear of the cabin makes it particularly easier to refuel.

 The roof-mounted air-intake, required to provide ventilation to the cockpit during the stages, and the fact the glass in the side windows has been replaced by Plexiglas, provide the only clues that the design of Clio R3T has a more competitive leaning.

 Designed to run on both gravel and tarmac stages, Clio R3T is based on effective, tried and tested solutions.
 The chassis has been designed to enable each driver to define their own set- up, in accordance with their driving style and the racing conditions.

-These modifications deliver greater suspension travel, whilst kinematics and wheel plane management are improved.
+These modifications deliver greater suspension travel, whilst kinematics is improved.
 Camber, toe, wheelbase and castor settings are all equally adjustable.